GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 #### SOLID Principles

-These are five related principles are considered a crucial discipline in the building of abstractions that are clear, flexible, and maintainable:
+These five related principles are considered a crucial discipline in the building of abstractions that are clear, flexible, and maintainable:

 * The [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) -